Chi-Town-Coders/kidding-kitties/README.md

 -the problem we experince in this project was as follows:

-  *Mohamed: "the problem i expereince is to make the 1 joke appear/image/click" *Andres : "     "
+  -Mohamed: "the problem i expereince is to make the 1 joke appear/image/click"

-  *Mikaela: "   "
+  -Andres :

+  -Mikaela:

-  *Heather : "     "
+  -Heather :

   ## usage
 the website contain HTML, CSS ,CSS Bulma library and JavaScript and has been pushed to github repostiry.